NeoGranular/lanyon/_posts/2016-04-10-heaven-awakening-chapter-1.md

 Because this time, Mo Sen was truly determined.
 He was not just showing momentary anger.
 The killing intent was very quickly concealed by him.
 He didn’t intend to immediately set things in motion.
 For Su Tang, he was determined to cause Lu Ping to die in rather a credible way.

-“ All right, you go.”
+“All right, you go.”
 Mo Sen waved his hands, indicating two of them to leave.

-“ Mo Sen laoshi, from the window up to here, Lu…” Su Tang once again raised this issue.
+“Mo Sen laoshi, from the window up to here, Lu…” Su Tang once again raised this issue.

-“ It can be discussed again after he is able to pass this year’s Major Assessment.”
+“It can be discussed again after he is able to pass this year’s Major Assessment.”
 Mo Sen stated.

-“ OK.
+“OK.
 Thank you, Mo Sen Laoshi.”

 Su Tang happily jumped out of the Flower Garden.
 Mo Sen watched her walking away up to a certain distance together with Lu Ping.
 Then, he turned around and looked at the Lotus which was now turned into a Steamed Bun by being stepped upon.
 He pointed towards it with his finger.
 The flower bud boiled from above the stalk.
 It only left behind an incision which was oozing out a fire like red-colored stalk juice.
 It felt like blood, soaking through the mud.